 LVN Jobs Overview

-As a licensed vocational nurse (LVN), you're a primary caregiver for patients and residents, which makes you a critical component of many healthcare systems.
+As a licensed vocational nurse (LVN), you're a critical component of many healthcare systems.
 LVN jobs are essential for the proper implementation of direct care.

-The outlook for LVN jobs is promising, with an expected increase of 6% over the next decade.
-That comes to around 41,300 additional positions, which would bring the total number of LVN professionals to just below 700,000.
+The outlook for LVN jobs is promising, with an expected increase of 3% over the next decade.
+That comes to around 16,900 additional positions, which would bring the total number of LVN professionals to just below 675,000.
 If you're seeking an LVN job, now is a great time to be looking.
-Jobs for LVN professionals will be especially in demand thanks to the prevalence of certain chronic conditions, as well as the inevitable aging of the baby boomer population.
+Jobs for LVN professionals are expected to be in continued demand thanks to the prevalence of certain chronic conditions, as well as the inevitable aging of the baby boomer population.
 Find your next LVN job on IntelyCare today.

 LVN Education and Skills

-If you’re curious about the types of hard and soft skills that employers like to see in candidates, review our LPN job description sample for more information.
+If you’re curious about the types of hard and soft skills that employers like to see in candidates, review our LVN job description sample for more information.

 LVN Resume and Cover Letter